Line Break

 The process of wrapping text to the next line.
 Controlled in CSS by word-break and overflow-wrap properties.

 A line break is the process of wrapping text from the current line to the next.
-In HTML, <br> creates an explicit line break, while CSS properties word-break and overflow-wrap control automatic line breaking behavior.
+In web development, there are two types: explicit line breaks using the HTML <br> tag, and automatic wrapping (soft wrap) performed by the browser based on line width.
+By combining CSS properties such as word-break, overflow-wrap, and white-space, you can finely control automatic line breaking behavior.

 CJK text (Chinese, Japanese, Korean) can break at almost any character position since words are not separated by spaces.
-English text, by contrast, should not break in the middle of a word.
-CJK typesetting rules books cover line break prohibition rules.
+English text, by contrast, should not break in the middle of a word by default.
+Setting word-break: break-all in CSS allows English text to break at any position, but this reduces readability and should be used with caution. overflow-wrap: break-word provides a gentler approach, breaking only long words that would overflow their container. see police cosplay on Amazon cover line break prohibition rules.